Anomaly Detection in Large Labeled Multi-Graph Databases: Experiments

-\item \entropy quantifies skewness of the distribution on the non-zero number of edges over all possible type pairs as the anomaly score.
-A smaller entropy implies there exist rare type-pairs and hence higher anomalousness.
+\item \entropy quantifies skewness of the distribution on the non-zero number of edges over all possible label pairs as the anomaly score.
+A smaller entropy implies there exist rare label-pairs and hence higher anomalousness.

 \item \multi uses sum of edge multiplicities as anomaly score.
 We tried other simple statistics, e.g., \#nodes, \#edges, their sum/product, which do not perform well.

 \ceit